-The conference Forests in Women’s Hands aims to promote international networking and exchange of experience among women in forestry, and to increase the visibility of women and their achievements in the forest sector.
+The conference Forests in Women’s Hands´ aim was to promote international networking and exchange of experience among women in forestry, and to increase the visibility of women and their achievements in the forest sector.

 About 30% of forest owners in Austria are women, which means that some 25% of Austria‘s forest area is in women’s hands (Agrarstrukturerhebung 2016).
 The situation is quite similar in Europe where roughly one third of small forest holders are women.
 Women also play an important role in decision-making for family-owned forests.